czi-catalystproject/hub-champion-training/episodes/server_resources.md

 c. *True* – sometimes user-installed packages can introduce software dependency conflicts that can be removed by restarting the server.

 d. *False* – servers are culled after 1 hour of inactivity by default.
-If a user requires a long-running process exceeding this time period, then they should request this through their Hub Champion.
+If a user requires a long-running process exceeding this time period, then they should request an extension to this limit through their Hub Champion.

 :::